Elmo, 3, joins youngest Americans in getting vaccinated

 Elmo’s dad said he had a lot of questions for the pediatrician, who assured him that vaccinations are safe and effective for children.

 COVID-19 vaccinations for the youngest Americans started last week.
-That means U.S. kids under 5 — roughly 18 million youngsters — are eligible for the shots.
+That means U.S. kids 6 months to 5 years old — roughly 18 million youngsters — are eligible for the shots.

-U.S. regulators authorized shots from Moderna and Pfizer.
+U.S. regulators OK'd shots from Moderna and Pfizer.
 The Moderna vaccine is two doses and the Pfizer shot is three.

 Last November, Big Bird got vaccinated — sparking criticism from some conservative politicians.
 Texas Sen. Ted Cruz, a Republican, called it “government propaganda.”